Milky Way Photo Editing Tutorial

 Lens correction in Lightroom

 You can reduce chromatic aberration and vignetting in Lightroom using the Lens Correction module.
-You can select your lens profile and automatic corrections will be made to your image to compensate for distortion and color.
-You can also manually correct distortion and reduce chromatic abreaction but for this particular image we will make all the distortion correction in Photoshop.
+If you select your lens profile and automatic corrections will be made to your image to compensate for distortion and color.
+Distortions can also be corrected manually and reduce chromatic aberration but for this particular image we will make all the distortion correction in Photoshop.